tiwariPC/madcondor/README.md

 ### Step 3: Install the Model

 The model directory `Pseudoscalar_2HDMI` is included in this repository.
-Copy it to MadGraph's models directory:
+Copy it to MadGraph's models directory (can also be found here https://github.com/LHC-DMWG/model-repository/):

 ```bash
 # From the madcondor directory, copy the model to MadGraph's models directory